component-driven/component-driven-development/src/exercises/exercise02/Readme.md

-# Creating reusable components
+# Primitives — creating reusable components

 ## Getting started

 Run `npm start` and navigate to _Exercise 2_ in the sidebar.
-Use files in the `src/exercises/exercise02` folder.
+Open `src/exercises/exercise02` in your editor.

 ## Result